-Parti culars 2022-23 2021-22 2) E xposure to Capital Market i) direct investment in equity shares, convertible bonds, convertible debentures and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt; - - ii) advances against shares / bonds / debentures or other securities or on clean basis to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual - - iii) advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security; - - iv) advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures / units of equity oriented mutual funds 'does not fully cover the - - v) secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market - - vi) basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; • - vii) bridge loans to companies against expected equity flows / issues; - viii) Underwriting commitments taken up by the NBFCs in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds - • ix) Financing to stockbrokers for margin trading - - viii) All exposures to Alternative Investment Funds: (i) Category I (ii) Category II (iii) Category III - - Total Exposure to Capital Market
+Parti culars 2022-23 2021-22 2) E xposure to Capital Mark£t i) direct investment in equity shares, convertible bonds, convertible debentures and units of equity-oriented mutual funds the corpus of which is not exclusively invested in corporate debt; - - ii) advances against shares / bonds / debentures or other securities or on clean basis to individuals for investment in shares (including IPOs / ESOPs), convertible bonds, convertible debentures, and units of equity-oriented mutual - - iii) advances for any oth cr purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security; - - iv) advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures / units of equity oriented mutual funds 'does not fully cover the - - v) secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market - - vi) baans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; . - vii) bridge loans to companies against expected equity flows / issues; - viii) Underwriting commitments taken up by the NBFCs in respect of primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds - · - ix) Financing to stockbrokers for margin trading - - viii) All exposures to Alternative Investment Funds: (i) Category I (ii) Category II (iii) Category II - - Total Exposure to Capital Market - -